seven-of-eleven/designare-z390-opencore-efi/README.md

 The following changes should be noted:

 - Audio changed to alcid=11 see `Audio Setup` below
-- SMBIOS changed to MacPro7,1 (as of OpenCore 0.8.3)
+- SMBIOS changed to MacPro7,1 (as of OpenCore 0.8.3 release)
-- No Bluetooth or WiFi kexts included - get your fix [here](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#wifi-and-bluetooth)
+- Internal Wifi/Bluetooth enabled in second EFI - see release
 - USBPorts.kext changes - highlighted below
 - AAPL,ig-platform-id - changed from `0300913E` to `0300923E` either should work.
 I was using the latter and it's working so ¯\\_(ツ)_/¯